changelinglab/changelinglab.github.io/_pages/about_shikhar.md

 Shikhar Bharadwaj is a second year PhD student in ChangeLing Lab.
 His interests are speech processing and learning world knowledge from speech.
-He is currently involved in building phonetic foundational models.
+He is currently involved in building phonetic foundation models.